Power of Attorney in Connecticut

 "Can a Connecticut Notary Public certify a copy of a Power of Attorney?"

 Please have your Notary Public check the current Notary Public Manual.
 The Manual was changed, relatively recently, and may have been changed again.

 Previously Notaries Public in Connecticut were not allowed to certify copies of any document.
-The older Notary Public Manual did specify a way for a Notary to handle that kind of situation legally, however.
+An older Notary Public Manual did specify a way for a Notary to manage that kind of situation legally, however.
 The only way to be sure is to check the exact wording of a current Notary Public Manual.

 "Can a Connecticut Notary Public refuse to notarize a Power of Attorney?"

-Yes, a Notary can refuse to notarize the signature of a Power of Attorney signer, but only for a limited list of very specific reasons.
+Yes, a Notary can refuse to notarize the signature of a Power of Attorney signer, but only for a limited list of extremely specific reasons.

 "Can a Connecticut Notary Public notarize a New York Power of Attorney form?"

 A Connecticut Notary Public can notarize the signature on any document that Connecticut law permits, if the Notary and the signer are together in Connecticut.
 That would include a PoA from New York.